Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 # 5. Working Systems
 ## A. Opening Hours To Public

-The school is opened to public between 9AM - 12AM and 1PM - 5PM, they must have a visit card.
+The school is opened to public between **9AM - 12AM** and **1PM - 5PM**.

 ## B. Booking Rooms

-Booking Rooms are available to everyone between 8AM - 6PM if they are booked.

 ### a.
 Entrance Screen

-The Entrance Screen is turn on between 8AM - 6PM.
+A big tactile screen will be require after the entrance on the right.
+The purpose of it is to be able to book a rooms and see which romm is occupied during the day.
+It could also in the futur, display a slider of schedule when idle.

 ### b.
 Booking Process

-The Booking Process is available to students all the time.
+You first will have to scan your card to identify yourself.
+Then you will have to set the time range you need a room. and last you will see all available rooms for you in green, you will also see unavailable room in red.

+You will have to specify a reason of booking, and if you need the privacy option (detailed below)

 ## C. Permissions Card